 Hallways are often underutilized spaces in the home.
 Since most of us simply use hallways as pathways to other rooms, we fail to treat them as rooms themselves.
-While it wouldn’t make sense to set up a couch and TV in a hallway, you have the potential to optimize this valuable space.
+While it wouldn’t make sense to set up a couch and TV in a hallway, you still have the potential to optimize this valuable space.

 If you’re aiming to make your space feel bigger and more open, a large mirror is a wonderful asset to your hallway.
 Not to mention, when you’re getting ready to leave your home, you typically have to pass through at least one hallway.
 This helpful placement will allow you to check how you look one last time before leaving.
-If your goal is to make the mirror into more of a decorative piece, try draping flowers or lights around its perimeter.
+If your goal is to make the mirror more of a decorative piece, try draping flowers or lights around its perimeter.

 If you’re lucky enough to have a hallway adjacent to a window with a wide base, place decorative pillows or cushions along the base.
 A window seat is the perfect spot to sit and relax for a little while, whether you’re reading a book or just looking out the window.
 This encourages people living in your house to spend a little extra time in the hallways, making the space more inviting.